ashrafhussain17/My-Portfolio/content/projects/WeatherWidget.md

 showInProjects: false
 ---

 Simple weather app made with Node.js, Express, and Heroku.
-Utilized the OpenWeatherMap API and Google Maps API.
+Utilized the Mapbox Api for location.